stratpoint-daniel-eullo/kafka-training/docs/training/day01-foundation.md

 # Day 1: Kafka Fundamentals and Foundation

+> **Primary Audience:** Data Engineers
+> **Learning Track:** Platform-agnostic Kafka fundamentals.
+CLI tools and pure APIs work for all languages (Java, Python, Go, Scala, etc.).
+Spring Boot integration is optional.

 ## Learning Objectives

 By the end of Day 1, you will:

-- [x] Understand Apache Kafka architecture and core concepts
+- [ ] Understand Apache Kafka architecture and core concepts
-- [x] Set up a containerized Kafka development environment
+- [ ] Set up a containerized Kafka development environment
-- [x] Create and manage topics using AdminClient API
+- [ ] Create and manage topics using AdminClient API
-- [x] Understand producers, consumers, and brokers
+- [ ] Understand producers, consumers, and brokers
-- [x] Run basic Spring Boot Kafka examples
+- [ ] Run Kafka examples using CLI or Spring Boot (based on your track)

 ## What is Apache Kafka?